teesha902/FYP_ASMLab/readme.md

   - [ ] missing data analysis/likelihood analysis
 - [X] build an LED detector (done LED_times.py)
   - [ ] use histogram to set thethreshold dynamically?
+- [ ] Use interpolate convert before Subset + do data analysis for better interpolation and data rejection?

 #### stage 2?